ngharry/arch-installation/README.md

 This is a bash script used for automating Arch Linux installation process. *At the time, this script is just used for Arch Linux in VirtualBox.*

 ## What can this script do?
-- Disk partion (FAT32, swap and /).
+- Disk partion (in both UEFI and BIOS).
 - Make file system.
 - Mount install disk.
 - Install base and base devel.
 - Generate file system table
 - `arch-chroot` and execute configuration script which can do the following:
-  * Set up time zone.
+  * Set up time zone (Australia/Adelaide)
-  * Set up language.
+  * Set up language (en_US.UTF-8)
   * Set up host name.
   * Install networkmanager and enable NetworkManager.service.
   * Set root password.
   * Create users.
   * Install boot loader.
-  * Install vim, zsh, bash-completion, sudo and zsh-completion.
+  * Install vim, zsh, bash-completion, sudo, zsh-completion, git.
   * Install yaourt.
   * Upgrade whole system.